 19. Lentils Like Moong Dal and Udad Dal

 Moong dal and urad dal are powerhouses of calcium, protein and EFA that help to develop the brain.
 Moong dal can be added to kichdi with rice and topped with a dollop of ghee.
-Toss in some vegetables to make up for their daily servings.
+Toss in some vegetables to meet their daily servings.
 Udad dal can be used to make idlis, a healthy steamed food rich in carbohydrates and protein.

 20. Full-Fat Milk/Curd/Yoghurt

 Add full-fat milk to your baby’s kheer, porridge and halwa for extra calories.
-Set curd from full-fat milk can serve to babies after 7 months.
-You can use curd to fruits and smoothies.
-Curd will aid in digestion.
+Set curd from full-fat milk and serve to babies above seven months of age.
+You can use curd in fruits and smoothies.

 Most often, it is simply a matter of increasing the calories in a child’s diet.
-What is important to remember is that this need not necessarily mean undernourished or unhealthy.
+What is important to remember is that this need not mean your child will be undernourished or unhealthy.
 Many parents tend to supplement the diet with sugary and fried food to help kids increase weight.
 This will destroy the appetite for tasty and nutrition-rich food.